lunatech-labs/lunatech-scalajs-undo-redo/README.md

-# lunatech-scalajs-undo-redo
+# ScalaJS undo/redo

-Repository to experiment with undo/redo approaches in ScalaJS
+This repository is to experiment with undo/redo approaches in ScalaJS, in particular using [Diode](https://github.com/suzaku-io/diode).

 ## To run locally